LakshmiRadhakrishnan09/AWS-Security-Specialist/Route53.md

 When u create a hosted zone, Route 53 assign 4 name servers.
 There are Authoritive name server that answers DNS queries for your domain.
 Uses a Global anycast network.
 DNS queries are answered by optimal name server based on network condition.

+Global Anycast: a collection of servers share the same IP address and send data from a source computer to the server that is topographically the closest.

 - Simple
 - Failover
 - Weighted